tamarAbramowitz/LearningPlatform/README.md

 ## Technologies Used
 ### Backend
-- Node.js with TypeScript
+- Node.js with TypeScript (bonus implementation)
 - Express.js for REST API
 - MongoDB with Mongoose
 - OpenAI GPT-3.5-turbo for AI integration
-- JWT for authentication
+- JWT for authentication (bonus implementation)
 - Docker for database

 ### Frontend
-- Angular with TypeScript
+- Angular with TypeScript (bonus implementation)
 - Angular Material for UI components

+## Architecture
+The project is built in layers as required:
+- **Controllers**: Handle HTTP requests and responses
+- **Models**: Define data schemas with Mongoose
+- **Services**: Contain business logic and external integrations

 ## Prerequisites
 - Node.js 18+
 - Docker and Docker Compose
 - OpenAI API key

+## Assumptions
+- The system is designed to work seamlessly even without an active AI connection.
+If the AI API is unavailable, the platform automatically switches to "Offline Mode," providing pre-defined learning content to ensure a continuous user experience.

 ## Local Setup
 1. Clone the repository